smitha-2020/Fullstack-proj/README.md

 * Frontend: SASS, TypeScript, React, Redux Toolkit
 * Backend: ASP .NET Core, Entity Framework Core, PostgreSQL

 You can follow the same topics as your backend project.
-It is also possible to select a different topic
+It is also possible to select from different topic

 ## Setting Up for folder `Backend`